Teach Your Kids to Be More Self-Sufficient With This Simple Change

 In a now-viral video mom Chelsea Jo (@sunny_acres_regen_farm) explains her slightly unorthodox and what might sound initially “a little crazy or a little crude” for helping her daughter become more self-sufficent.

 “But what this does is it puts a little bit of the responsibility and the ownership on them,” Chelsea notes.
-She goes on to explain that she’s been doing this with her older daughter on quick errands since she was old enough to understand what she was saying.
-This little by little check-in and natural consequences and teaching her a lesson about looking out for herself without necesaerilly being a punishment.
+She explains that she’s been using this approach with her older daughter on quick errands since she was old enough to understand—and it’s come with several benefits.

 “The default is not that I am responsible for every single thing,” she concludes.
 “Yes, I’m responsible for keeping her healthy and hydrated, but for those extra things, she’s responsible and she knows it.”